haraldng/omnipaxos/docs/src/omnipaxos/communication.md

 By default, OmniPaxos does not implement any network dispatcher.
 It is up to the user to provide an implementation of the network.

-Let us assume we have a network dispatcher courtesy of [Kompact](https://github.com/kompics/kompact).

 ```rust,edition2018,no_run,noplaypen
 // Create a timer that triggers once every 1ms
 // Get the outgoing messages and send them through the network to the receivers